Evidence and quantification of memory effects in competitive first passage events: Results

 \textit{General formalism.} We first consider a random walker of position $x(t)$ evolving in continuous time $t$ in a one-dimensional space (the generalization to higher-dimensions will be considered afterwards).
 We assume that the random walk is symmetric (no privileged direction) and that the increments are stationary (no aging).
 The initial position is $x_0$.
 We also assume that the process $x(t)$ is continuous (no jumps) and non-smooth (with formally infinite velocity, as in the case of overdamped processes and in particular of Brownian motion), and that it has Gaussian statistics.
 With these hypotheses, the process is fully characterized by its average ($\langle x(t)\rangle=x_0$) and the MSD function $\psi(t)=\langle [x(t)-x_0]^2\rangle$.
-Last, we assume that, at long times only, $\psi(t)$ behaves as $\psi(t)\simeq \kappa \ t^{2H}$ with $\kappa>0$ and $0<H<1$.
-The process is therefore assumed to be diffusive ($H=1/2$), subdiffusive ($H<1/2$) or superdiffusive $(H>1/2)$ at long times, the hypothesis $H>0$ ensures that the particle does not remain trapped around a given position.
-With these hypotheses one describes a large class of non-Markovian random walks, and in particular diffusion of beads attached to macromolecules~\cite{Panja2010,Panja2010a,bullerjahn2011monomer,blumen2004generalized,Dolgushev2009}, or moving in viscoelastic fluids~\cite{mason1997particle,mason1995optical} or crowded narrow channels~\cite{wei2000single}, etc.
+Last, we assume that, at long times only, $\psi(t)$ behaves as $\psi(t)\simeq \kappa \ t^{2H}$ with $\kappa>0$ and $0<H<1$. {The hypothesis $H>0$ ensures that the particle does not remain trapped around a given position, and the condition $H<1$ ensures that the correlation function of the increments decays at long times.} The process is therefore assumed to be diffusive ($H=1/2$), subdiffusive ($H<1/2$) or superdiffusive $(H>1/2)$ at long times.
+With these hypotheses one describes a large class of non-Markovian random walks, and in particular diffusion of beads attached to macromolecules~\cite{Panja2010,Panja2010a,bullerjahn2011monomer,blumen2004generalized,Dolgushev2009}, or moving in viscoelastic fluids~\cite{mason1997particle,mason1995optical} or crowded narrow channels~\cite{wei2000single}, etc. {We stress that the above assumptions refer to the dynamics of the random walker in the absence of targets.}

 We now consider two perfectly absorbing targets at positions $x_1=0$ and $x_2=L$ (with $0<x_0<L$).
 The random walk ends whenever one of these two regions is reached and we aim to calculate $\pi_i$, the probability that the target $i\in\{1;2\}$ is reached first.
 In the single target problem \cite{guerin16,levernier2019survival,levernier2020kinetics}, it was previously shown that a key quantity to predict first passage statistics is the average trajectory after first contact, if the random walker were allowed to continue its motion.
 We thus introduce $\mu_1(t)$ and $\mu_2(t)$, the average trajectories at a time $t$ after a first contact with targets $1$ and $2$, respectively.
 The following probabilistic argument enables one to understand why $\mu_1$ and $\mu_2$ are inherently linked to the splitting probabilities.
 At long times, the average of $x(t)$ (without targets) is clearly $x_0$, but on the other hand the average of $x$ can be computed by partitioning over the first contacts with each of the targets, leading to